-On September 27, 2017, we entered into a \$300.0 million amended and restated senior credit facility with LNV Corporation in which DLP IV is the borrower.
-As of June 30, 2020, we had approximately \$213.1 million outstanding under the senior credit facility.
+On September 27, 2017, we entered into a \$300 million amended and restated senior credit facility with LNV Corporation in which DLP IV is the borrower.
+As of March 31, 2020, we had approximately \$198.7 million outstanding under the senior credit facility.
 On November 1, 2019, we entered into the LNV Credit Facility, which replaced the prior agreement governing the facility.
-A description of the agreement governing our LNV Credit Facility is set forth below under the caption "Amendment of Credit Facility with LNV Corporation".
+A description of the agreement governing our LNV Credit Facility is set forth below under the caption "Amendment of Credit Facility with LNV Corporation."
 We intend to use the proceeds from this facility to maintain our portfolio of life insurance policies, for liquidity and for general corporate purposes.

-Beneficient had borrowings with an aggregate carrying value of \$152.1 million and \$153.1 million as of June 30, 2020 and December 31, 2019, respectively.
-This aggregate outstanding balance includes a senior credit agreement and a subordinate credit agreement with respective balances, including accrued interest, of \$77.4 million and \$72.1 million as of June 30, 2020 and \$72.5 million and \$72.2 million as of December 31, 2019, respectively.
-The December 31, 2019 amount excludes an aggregate unamortized premium of \$0.9 million, which was fully amortized as of June 30, 2020.
+Beneficient had borrowings with an aggregate carrying value of \$152.6 million and \$153.1 million as of March 31, 2020 and December 31, 2019, respectively.
+This aggregate outstanding balance includes a senior credit agreement and a subordinate credit agreement with respective balances, including accrued interest, of \$77.5 million and \$72.2 million as of March 31, 2020 and December 31, 2019, respectively.
+These amounts exclude an aggregate unamortized premium of \$0.4 million and \$0.9 million as of March 31, 2020 and December 31, 2019, respectively.
 Both loans accrue interest at a rate of 1-month LIBOR plus 3.95%, compounded daily, with interest due by the 15th of each month.
-The senior credit agreement and the subordinate credit agreement originally were to mature on June 30, 2020.
-Both agreements were amended to extend the maturity date to August 13, 2020, and on August 13, 2020, amended and restated agreements for both loans were executed which extended the maturity for both to April 10, 2021, as discussed in detail in Note 18 to the condensed consolidated financial statements.
-These loans are not currently guaranteed by GWG as of June 30, 2020.
+The senior credit agreement and the subordinate credit agreement both mature on June 30, 2020.
+These loans are not currently guaranteed by GWG as of March 31, 2020.
+On May 15, 2020, Beneficient and the lender signed the Term Sheet which would amend the loan terms as discussed in detail in the "Recent Developments" section.

-Beneficient has additional borrowings maturing in 2023 and 2024 with aggregate balances of \$2.6 million and \$2.5 million as of June 30, 2020 and December 31, 2019, respectively.
+Beneficient has additional borrowings maturing in 2023 and 2024 with aggregate balances of \$2.5 million as of both March 31, 2020 and December 31, 2019.